wrello/Plums/README.md

 <h2>Comparing With Replica</h2>

 loleris's ReplicaService (now [Replica](https://github.com/MadStudioRoblox/Replica)) was the inspiration for this library.
-The following are some comparisons with Replica.
+The following are some comparisons with Replica:

 <h3>Boilerplate</h3>